2021 Mansfield earthquake: Response

 Acting Premier of Victoria James Merlino announced a statewide Watch and Act warning was in place for Victoria.
 The Fire & Rescue New South Wales service stated on social media that they had received calls for assistance in the New South Wales area, but did not report any serious structural damage.

 Media coverage

 The earthquake made headlines in Australian news outlets the moment it occurred.
 News Breakfast was interrupted by the shaking which was video recorded.
 The earthquake which lasted 20 seconds in the filming studio caught hosts Michael Rowland and Tony Armstrong by surprise.

 Further tremors

-On 4 October 2021, a 2.9-magnitude tremor was felt in the Victorian town of Rawson at approximately 11:11 pm.
-The following day, two further tremors were recorded, both with a 3.0 magnitude occurring at 7:17 am and at 9:17 am.
+On 4 October 2021, a 2.9-magnitude tremor was felt in the Victorian town of Rawson at approximately 11:11 p.m.
+The following day, two further tremors were recorded, both with a 3.0 magnitude occurring at 7:17 a.m. and at 9:17 a.m.
 It is believed to be linked to the earthquake which occurred two weeks prior.
 Geoscience Australia estimates that the depth of those tremors was 8 to 10 kilometres deep.